 About the Report Series

-The Status of Women in North Carolina is a four-part series of reports highlighting the progress and obstacles women continue to face and to encourage policy and programmatic changes that can improve opportunities for women across the state.
+The Status of Women in North Carolina is a series of reports highlighting the progress and obstacles women continue to face and to encourage policy and programmatic changes that can improve opportunities for women across the state.
+These reports build on the Institute for Women’s Policy Research’s long-standing report series, The Status of Women in the States.

 Key Findings from the Series